How to stop your puppy from biting your hands and feet – fast!

 Biting is not the same as chewing

-If chewing is the issue, you can usually easily redirect your puppy’s biting with a chew toy or rawhide.
+If chewing is the issue, you can usually easily redirect your puppy’s biting with a chew toy.
 And if this works, this is an appropriate solution.
 However, if redirection does not work, it is likely that the biting is not about your puppy’s need to chew.
 Instead, it is likely an issue of dominance.

 How to stop puppy from biting you